MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

     + Worker's rights
     + Government attitude towards international and nongovernmental investigations of alleged violations of rights

+*We also have a list of over 100 aspects in this [file](Aspect_Categories_with_Natural_Language_Interpretation.csv).
+When in doubt you can search this file to see if a phrase or something close comes up.
+If it does, then this should be an aspect.* As one example, `excessive force` is an aspect in this file.

 - *Judgement of protection or violation of an aspect of human rights*: These reports provide information about whether a country, in a given year, has protected or violated specifiv types of rights; and provides information and events related to those claims.
 A judgement tells us either directly or indirectly whether a right has been violated protected, or possibly that there is no information about this.
 One way to think about whether a phrase is an aspect of human rights or a judgement on an aspect is to think about whether you could attach multiple different judgements to that expression.
 For example, in the phrase: `Security forces committed widespread torture`, the aspect is torture, a form of physical integrity right.
 We could imagine another sentence that stated, `There were no reports that the Security forces used torture`, same aspect, different judgement.
 Judgements are often verbs, adverbs or adjectives.

 - *Perpetrator*: These are the people or groups, often proper nouns, who have been the actors in the judged actions.
 Perpetrators ussually are identified in these documents as having done negative things, but that is not always the case.
 A group can perpetrate a peace agreement, for example.

 - *Victim*: These are people or groups, often proper nouns, who have been acted upon in the judged actions.
 Victims in these documents are often the ones suffering from the abuse of these rights.
 However, people can be acted upon in a postive sense (for them), as they could be given immunity by the government.

 - *Source of information on the judgement*: While we know the author the reports (eg the US State Department or Amnesty International), often they are writing about others.
 The source of the judgement is often media reports, other NGOs.
 They can also be the opposition or even the government.
 The absence of reports is itself a source.
 So in the phrase `There were no reports that the Security forces used torture`, `no reports` is the source of the information on the judgement.
+Try and ensure that `reports` or `no reports` are sources of information and not judgements (but see negation section below for the use of `no` in cases like this to modify judgements).

 - *Location*: A specific place that you could point to on a globe, ussually proper nouns, but not always.
 These can be cites, countries, regions, or specific houses.
+When tagging, include articles like `across` and `in` if they are present and contiguous.

 - *Time*: A specfic time or date.
 This helps us track when the reports are talking about past events and when they are talking about current events.
+When tagging, include articles like `during` and `on` if they are present and contiguous.

 - *Negation*: There are special words that invert a judgement, these negate a judgement.
 These words are important to our project and we want to capture as many as we can. `The government did not protect civil liberties` carries a very different judgement as compared to `The government did protect civil liberties`, because of the negation `no`.